Association for Neighborhood and Housing Development (ANHD)

 Rita Mazza is the Office Manager and has been with the organization for fifteen years.
 She is responsible for HR and manages the various employee benefit programs, acts as technology liaison, and provides Administrative support to the Executive Director.
 Rita spends a lot of her free time enjoying her two beautiful grandchildren.
 Rita.M@anhd.org ext.
 10

 Armando Moritz-Chapelliquen is the Campaign Coordinator for Equitable Economic Development.
 Armando engages with member groups and allies to advance economic justice through organizing and advocacy campaigns.
-Beyond the cause of equity, he enjoys philosophy and his cat Coltrane.
+Beyond the cause of equity, he enjoys relaxing with his wife, philosophy, and his cat Coltrane.
 Armando.C@anhd.org ext.
 19

 Stephanie Sosa is the Senior Associate for Housing Development Policy.
 She handles the research, analysis, and drafting of ANHD’s policy on affordable housing production and preservation, with a particular focus on underwriting analysis.
 She maintains relations with ANHD’s constituency of neighborhood-based, not-for-profit affordable housing developers, located throughout the five boroughs of New York City.
 Prior to joining ANHD, Stephanie worked at various community development organizations including Fordham-Bedford Housing Corporation and Ridgewood Bushwick Senior Citizens Council, Inc. Stephanie.S@anhd.org ext.
 28